NoxVentura/NoxVentura/README.md

 # Wildan Shafeek Rahiman
 I've been interested in tech and the community that surrounds it since I was quite young.
-I've probably been tinkering with computers since pre-K.
+I've probably been tinkering with computers since I was 10.

 ## Tech Stack